Marquette’s initiative to become a Hispanic-Serving Institution

 What is “HSI”?

-There are over 400 HSI-eligible institutions in the U.S., but only nine in the Midwest and none in Wisconsin.
-And while they comprise only a very small percentage of all institutions of higher education, HSIs enroll almost 2/3 of all Hispanic undergraduates in the country.
+There are almost 500 HSI-eligible institutions in the U.S., but very few in the Midwest.
+While they comprise only a small percentage of all institutions of higher education, HSIs enroll almost 2/3 of all Hispanic undergraduates in the country.

 HSIs are also extremely diverse.
 US News and World Report defines diversity as the likelihood that students would encounter other students with racial or ethnic backgrounds unlike their own.
 Based on their criteria, of the top 1% most diverse colleges and universities in the country for the 2016-17 school year, half of them are HSIs.